Bachelor of Arts in English Education - Secondary

 2. The catalog in effect at the time the student declares a major or minor is used to determine the program requirements.

-Students who earn a BAE In English Secondary Education at EWU should be able to:
+Students who earn a BA in English - Secondary Education from EWU should be able to:

-• demonstrate content knowledge of English language arts according to standards articulated by Washington state requirements for endorsement;
+• demonstrate content knowledge of English language arts according to standards articulated by Washington state requirements for endorsement through successful completion of a Content Portfolio Project;

-• demonstrate pedagogical knowledge of English language arts according to standards articulated by Washington state requirements for endorsement;
+• demonstrate pedagogical knowledge of English language arts according to standards articulated by Washington state requirements for endorsement through successful completion of a Pedagogical Unit Project;

-• demonstrate professional disposition for the teaching of English language arts according to standards articulated by Washington state requirements for endorsement.
+• demonstrate professional disposition for the teaching of English language arts according to standards articulated by Washington state requirements for endorsement through successful completion of a Practicum Analysis and Preparation Project.

 Sample Courses